-Joss Whedon-directed Avengers: Age of Ultron albeit is not so great in storytelling, it has managed to attract the attention of audience with great visual and art in terms presenting the new villainous character Ultron and at the same time making the whole episode a darker tale while focusing on the nature of humanity.
-At the same time I still can say Marvel Studios is shying away from making a movie which we can actually call a bit metaphysical or emotional in context.
+We must say that this Joss Whedon-directed Avengers: Age of Ultron is not so great in storytelling.
+It has managed to attract the attention of the audience with great visuals and art in terms of presenting the new villainous character Ultron, and at the same time making the whole episode a darker tale while focusing on the nature of humanity.
+Still, I can say that Marvel Studios is shying away from making a movie that we can call a bit metaphysical or emotional in context.

-So, here is how the story starts: when Tony Stark jumpstarts a dormant peacekeeping program, things go out of hand and Earth’s Mightiest Heroes, including Iron Man, Captain America, Thor, The Incredible Hulk, Black Widow and Hawkeye, are put to the ultimate test as they battle to save the planet from destruction at the hands of the villainous Ultron.
+When Tony Stark jumpstarts a dormant peacekeeping program, things go out of hand and Earth’s Mightiest Heroes, including Iron Man, Captain America, Thor, The Incredible Hulk, Black Widow, and Hawkeye, are put to the ultimate test as they battle to save the planet from destruction at the hands of the villainous Ultron.

-Few things I really liked in Avengers: The Age of Ultron are the introduction of Scarlet Witch and her brother Quicksilver who first appeared as antagonists to the Avengers but later joined the team to fight the evil Ultron [Oops.. that’s a spoiler].
+Few things I liked in Avengers: The Age of Ultron are the introduction of Scarlet Witch and her brother Quicksilver who first appeared as antagonists to the Avengers but later joined the team to fight the evil Ultron [Oops… that’s a spoiler].
 It’s amazing to watch the hypnosis and telekinesis power of Witch and the superhuman speed of Quicksilver.
-In addition, the introduction of Vision, an intelligent android created by Ultron, suggests him as a fulltime future Avenger.
+Besides, the introduction of Vision, an intelligent android created by Ultron, suggests him as a full-time future Avenger.

-Finally, I can say that Age of Ultron is yet another good superhero flick from Marvel Cinematic Universe, but I liked the first one the most.
-And as the kid sitting behind me with his parents repeatedly asked ‘where is Hulk?’ and ‘what they will do now?’ the MCU must take note of these while delivering the next big, stylish, comic and action-packed Avengers in line.
+Finally, I can say that the Age of Ultron is yet another good superhero flick from Marvel, but I liked the first one the most.
+And as the kid sitting behind me with his parents repeatedly asked ‘where is Hulk?’ and ‘what they will do now?’ the MCU must take note of these while delivering the next big, stylish, comic, and action-packed Avengers in line.